erizov/Professor/semester_4/lecture_16_deployment_patterns/canary/README.md

 ### Short Description

-A deployment strategy that gradually rolls out changes to a small subset of users before full deployment.
+A deployment strategy that gradually rolls out changes to a small subset of users before full deployment, monitoring for issues.
+Solves problems like deployment risk, early error detection, and user impact minimization.
+Example: Releasing new feature to 5% of users, monitoring metrics, then gradually increasing to 100% if successful.
+Works by splitting traffic between old and new versions, monitoring new version performance, and increasing traffic proportionally.

 **Key Characteristics:**
 - **Time Complexity**: Varies